-It is a good idea to implement a program in small steps, testing the correctness of what you have done in each step as completely as possible before moving on to the next.
+It is a good idea to implement a program in small steps, testing the correctness of what you have done in each step as completely as possible before moving on to the next step.
 Otherwise, it can be very difficult to pinpoint errors when they occur.
-With this in mind, here is a plan you may wish to follow:
+With this in mind, here is a plan you may wish to follow while working on this assignment: